 Disclosure: this page contains affiliate links.
 This means if you click on a link and make a purchase, we will receive an affiliate commission.
 As an Amazon Associate I earn from qualifying purchases.

 As with anything investment-related, see my disclaimers.
-This post deserves an additional disclaimer.
 Investing involves risk.
-Trading stock options is extremely risky and you can lose 100% of your investment.
-My story is provided solely for entertainment purposes and in no way do I recommend doing what I did.
-Or anything else, for that matter.
+My analysis is provided solely for entertainment purposes and in no way do I recommend any course of action.
+Don't trust random idiots like me on the internet for investing advice.
+Or for anything else, for that matter.

 One challenge that first time investors face is where to invest.
 The options are nearly infinite, with the financial industry creating new products every day.
 The myriad of choices are overwhelming.